votee/default-vagrant/README.md

 -   Install vagrant-hostsupdater on your system see [cogitatio/vagrant-hostsupdater](https://github.com/cogitatio/vagrant-hostsupdater#installation)

--   Get a base box with puppet support see [vagrantup.com docs](http://docs.vagrantup.com/v2/getting-started/boxes.html)
+-   Get a base box
+    see [vagrantup.com docs](http://docs.vagrantup.com/v2/getting-started/boxes.html)

 -   Get a copy of this repository.
 You can do this either by integrating it as a git submodule or by just checking it out and copying the files.